elmorenox/ecommerce_docker_deployment/ec2-deploy-guide.md

       - docker-compose
       - terraform

-Jenkins Credentials use by the pipepiline
+**Jenkins Credentials used by the pipepiline
-   - Github token for repo.
+**   - Github token for repo.
 Save as password and username
    - Docker token for dockerbub account.
 Save as password and username.
 ID of credentials should be 'docker-hub-credentials' to correspond with name on Jenkinsfile

 ### Changes in Jenkinsfile